 Figure 4-2.
-Sediment reference stream location, UNT/Days Run RM 4.32 (WV-ML-128-AJ-6)
+Location of the sediment reference stream, Britt Run (WV-OUS-17-M)

-5.0 TOTAL IRON SOURCE ASSESSMENT
+5.0 METALS SOURCE ASSESSMENT

-This section identifies and examines the potential sources of total iron impairments in the Dunkard Creek watershed.
+This section identifies and examines the potential sources of iron, aluminum, and manganese impairments in the Upper Ohio South watershed.
 Sources can be classified as point (permitted) or nonpoint (non-permitted) sources.

 A point source, according to 40 CFR 122.3, is any discernible, confined, and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, landfill leachate collection system, and vessel or other floating craft from which pollutants are or may be discharged.
-The NPDES program, established under Clean Water Act Sections 318, 402, and 405, requires permits for the discharge of pollutants from point sources.
+The National Pollutant Discharge Elimination System (NPDES) program, established under Clean Water Act Sections 318, 402, and 405, requires permits for the discharge of pollutants from point sources.
 For purposes of this TMDL, NPDES-permitted discharge points are considered point sources.

 Nonpoint sources of pollutants are diffuse, non-permitted sources.
 They most often result from precipitation-driven runoff.
-For the purposes of these TMDLs only, WLAs are given to NPDES-permitted discharge points and LAs are given to discharges from activities that do not have an associated NPDES permit, such as bond forfeiture sites and AML.
-The assignment of LAs to AML and bond forfeiture sites does not reflect any determination by WVDEP or USEPA as to whether there are, in fact, unpermitted point source discharges within these landuses.
-Likewise, by establishing these TMDLs with mine drainage discharges treated as LAs, WVDEP and USEPA are not determining that these discharges are exempt from NPDES permitting requirements.
+For the purposes of these TMDLs only, WLAs are given to NPDES-permitted discharge points, and LAs are given to discharges from activities that do not have an associated NPDES permit, such as bond forfeiture sites and AML.
+The assignment of LAs to AML and bond forfeiture sites does not reflect any determination by WVDEP or USEPA as to whether there are, in fact, unpermitted point source discharges treated as LAs, WVDEP and USEPA are not determining that these discharges are exempt from NPDES permitting requirements.